ArtifexSoftware/aptest/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If Aptest is not already running inside a Python venv, it automatically creates a venv and re-run itself inside it.
+If Aptest is not already running inside a Python venv, it automatically creates a venv and re-runs itself inside it.

 * The `build`_ command builds and installs into the current venv.
 * The `test`_ command tests packages that are installed in the current venv.